daos-stack/daos/doc/admin/hardware.md

 network interface cards connected through the PCIe bus may provide different performance characteristics (e.g., higher latency, lower bandwidth) to each CPU.
-Accessing non-local PCIe devices may involve traffic over the UPI link that might become apoint of congestion.
+Accessing non-local PCIe devices may involve traffic over the UPI link that might become a point of congestion.
 Similarly, persistent memory is non-uniformly accessible (NUMA), and CPU affinity must be respected for maximal performance.